Before starting with the difference between validation and verification, let’s get to the basics and understand what this means in software testing.

 The QA team is given the responsibility to conduct the verification process.
 They have to compare the software with the specifications that are mentioned in the SRS document.
 Since verification requires coding, the testing team carries out the process.

-Verification is done during the development of the software while validation takes place before verification and only if all requirements in the former process are meant, the latter process can be conducted.
+Verification is done during the development of the software while validation takes place before verification and only if all requirements in the former process are meant, the latter process can be conducted.6) Cost of errors

 The process of verification is a low-level exercise, and the cost of repairing errors that are found is less.